-CHEM 2212 Organic Chemistry II Lab 1 credit Prerequisites: CHEM 2201 and CHEM 2211 Corequisite: CHEM 2202 laboratory experience with the concepts of CHEM 2202 and the use of experimental apparatuses and techniques in the practice of organic chemistry.
+CHEM 2212 Organic Chemistry II Lab 1 credit Prerequisites: CHEM 2201 and CHEM 2211 Corequisite: CHEM 2202

+A course designed to give the student hands-on laboratory experience with the concepts of CHEM 2202 and the use of experimental apparatuses and techniques in the practice of organic chemistry.
 Emphasis will be on microscale technique due to its safety and economy of time and resources as well as its frequent need in biochemical, natural product, environmental and pharmaceutical fields; however, some macroscale experiments may be performed.
 Experiments will generally cover experimentally the concepts studied in CHEM 2202 including Friedel-Crafts, nitration, and other electrophilic substitution reactions of the aromatic ring; oxidation of alcohols; epoxidation of alkenes; preparation and reaction of organometallic compounds; the aldol condensation; and infrared and UV/visible spectrophotometry formation and reaction of carboxylic acids and their derivatives; amines; phenols; versatile synthetic techniques such as the acetoacetic ester and malonic ester syntheses and aromatic diazonium salt reactions; carbohydrates; lipids; and proteins and other polymers.